samtatasurya/textmate-yara/README.md

 ## Snippets
 * A new file skeleton (or `rule:` skeleton)
-* `import` statement completion
+* `meta:` section skeleton
 * `strings:` section skeleton
-* `meta:` section skeleton
+* `condition:` section skeleton
+* `import` statement
 * `author` statement
 * `description` statement
 * `cve` statement
 * `version` statement

 ## Extension Functionality
-* Periodically compile YARA rulefiles using either (a) yara-python or (b) pre-compiled yara binaries
+* Periodically compile YARA rulefiles using pre-compiled binaries in the user's $PATH
-* Allow the user to run her YARA rules manually through VSCode commands
+* Allow the user to run YARA rules manually through VSCode commands
   * Use configuration settings to modify how command is run
-  * Install path (for pre-compiled binaries), timeout
 * Display any compiler errors to the user through the VSCode workspace
-  * Number of errors in status bar
-  * Integration with right ruler (similar to Git differences)
+  * Uses diagnostics already integrated into VSCode to display "squiggle" lines and right ruler

 ## Future Plans
-* YARA Tool Integration: Add commands for testing and compiling YARA rules in the current workspace
 * Intellisense: Add Typescript definitions for integration with VSCode's Intellisense program
 * Include compatibility with Unix-based OSes from the get-go for the linter/intellisense, and YARA tools